tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

     I don't know that having this embedded in the post or a minimal e-graph library would help, exactly, but it was a fun learning experience.

-TODO: a matching DSL

-One thing to note: after every write with `make_equal_to`, we need to rediscover the eclasses.
+One thing to note: after every write with `make_equal_to`, we need to rediscover the eclasses if we want to read from them again.
 I think this is what the egg people call a "rebuild" and part of what made their paper interesting was finding a way to do this less often or faster.

-TODO also mention iterating to convergence (which, fingers crossed, happens)
+Another thing we need to do, I think, is iterate until convergence.
+It's not guaranteed that we will always reach the so-called "congruence closure" with one pass over all of the operations, matching and rewriting.
+In some cases (which?), the graph may not even converge at all!

 Now what we have is a bunch of parallel worlds for our basic block where each operation is actually a set of equivalent operations.
 But which element of the